siskulous/ergodox-firmware/readme.md

   editing makefile-options as usual.

 TODO

-* Disable the default numlock/caps lock/scroll lock functionality.
-You'll notice those keys are not assigned on my layout so for my use this is unnecessary, but if you do change the state of one of the locks currently it will override the indicator functionality until you change layers.

 * Consider moving to partial-rewrite.
 The partial-rewrite branch has a few nice-to-have features not in the master branch.